AlainD-/would-you-rather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and uses *react* and *redux*.

-A live showcase of this application is available at this url: [showcase](https://alaind-.github.io/would-you-rather/)

 ### Installation

 Execute `npm install` or `npm i` from the root folder in order to install the required packages.